-AP Sources: Illinois governor to order shelter in place
+Illinois governor imposes stay-at-home order to curb virus

-SPRINGFIELD, Ill. — Illinois Gov. J.B.
-Pritzker will on Friday order residents to remain in their homes except for essentials, joining similar dramatic efforts in California and New York to limit the spread of the coronavirus, government officials said.
+CHICAGO — Illinois Gov. J.B.
+Pritzker on Friday ordered all state residents to remain in their homes except for essentials, joining similar dramatic efforts in California and New York to limit the spread of the coronavirus.

-Pritzker's order will still allow the state's 12.6 million residents to seek essentials including groceries and medicine, according to two government officials with knowledge of the directive.
+Pritzker's order, which takes effect Saturday at 5 p.m. and is set to expire April 7, still allows the state's 12.6 million residents to head outside to buy groceries and medicine.

-The officials spoke to the Associated Press on condition of anonymity because they were not authorized to speak publicly ahead of the governor's news conference planned for 3 p.m.

-The Chicago Tribune was the first news outlet to confirm the impending state shutdown.
+"If there are actions that I can take that will save lives in the midst of this pandemic, no matter how difficult, then I have an obligation," Pritzker said.
+The Democrat said he was trying to prevent "potentially tens of thousands" of deaths but urged people not to panic.

+Pritzker acknowledged that the state doesn't have the resources or "the desire" to broadly enforce the order, but he said law enforcement will take action if necessary in individual cases.
+The order exempts people who work in many essential industries, including health care, manufacturing, transportation and food production or sales, including at grocery stores and restaurants.

+The stay-at-home order will also mean schools statewide remain closed until April 8, he said.

-Pritzker had previously ordered all schools statewide to shut down and limited gatherings to 50 people to limit the spread of the coronavirus in the state.
+Pritzker had previously ordered all schools statewide to shut down through the end of March and limited gatherings to 50 people to curb the spread of the coronavirus in the state.
 He also closed dine-in service at bars and restaurants, but allowed businesses to continue delivery or carryout options.

 The governors of California and New York have issued similar orders.